MSc in Management and Optimization of Supply Chains and Transport, (MOST)

 - GCI_Capgemini Future Supply Chain 2016 Appendix

-The MOST program proposed by the GEM graduate School of Engineering in Nantes aims to give a competitive edge to students and young professionals interested in industrial engineering and engineering management with a high emphasis on quantitative methods for decision making in the field of supply chain and transport management and optimization, by providing:
+The MOST Master's program aims to give a competitive edge to students and young professionals interested in industrial engineering and engineering management with a high emphasis on quantitative methods for decision making in the field of supply chain and transport management and optimization, by providing:

 - the high-level technical and management skills necessary for the management of supply chains and logistics and transport systems for the productive or service sectors;